jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 The reason for this is a little obvious, the EKS cluster I'm using has absolutely no idea who `jaxxstorm@github` is - because it uses IAM to authenticate me to the cluster.

 So let's modify our `KUBECONFIG` to retrieve a token as EKS expects.
-We'll modify the `user` section to leverage an `exec` directib - it should look a little bit like this:
+We'll modify the `user` section to leverage an `exec` directive - it should look a little bit like this:

 ```yaml
 apiVersion: v1